 The next big expense of installing a septic system is the drain field or leach field.
 The leach field consists of a lateral line system of perforated PVC pipes that are buried in a layer of gravel that lies under the native soil.
-This gravel filters the waste water, purifying it of contaminants before it disperses back into the groundwater.
+This gravel filters the waste water, purifying it of contaminants before dispersing it back into the groundwater.
 The average cost of installing a drain field is between $2000 and $10,000.

 Properly maintaining a septic tank entails regular pumping, proper habits, and assisting the bacteria in your tank by using the best septic tank bacterial products.

 Depending upon usage, a septic tank should be pumped every 3-5 years.
-Failing to pump a septic tank can lead to gross and expensive complications, so it is important not to skip this crucial maintenance step!
+Failing to pump a septic tank can lead to gross and expensive complications, so it's important not to skip this crucial maintenance step!
 The cost of pumping a septic tank is between $300 and $600 with an average cost of about $400.